What time will Nicola Sturgeon give her covid briefing on Tuesday? How can you watch? And what can you expect?

-Covid briefing Scotland: As covid cases in Scotland rise, what time will Nicola Sturgeon give her covid briefing on Tuesday?
-How can you watch?
-And what can we expect?
+What time is Nicola Sturgeon Covid update today?
+How can you watch and what can we expect?

+The briefing comes six months after the first vaccines were administered in Scotland.

-The briefing comes as travel restrictions are tightened across the UK with Portugal added to the ‘amber list’ and days after Glasgow moved to level two.
+On Tuesday, travel restrictions tightened across the UK with Portugal added to the ‘amber list.'

 At her last briefing, the FM previously warned that the country is at a “critical juncture” as Covid cases have more than tripled in the past month.